Billing & Payment

 Winona, MN 55987

-- Pay in Person - Check or Cash payments are accepted at the campus Cashier's Office during regular business hours.
+- Pay in Person - Check or Cash payments are accepted at the campus Cashier's Office, located in the Bookstore, during regular business hours.

 - Payment Plan Options